 If you’re looking for winter things to do in NYC that a more educational, try visiting a museum!
 There are hundreds of museums hidden around every corner of NYC.
 It would be impossible to try and visit them all in one season, but here are a few that you definitely want to stop at:

 - The MET: The Metropolitan Museum of Art (The MET) is the largest art museum in the entire Western Hemisphere!
 It was built in 1866 and had over 2 million pieces of artwork displayed in permanent collections.
 There display over 5,000 years of art history here and 17 departments to explore.
+I recommend booking this tour to see them!

 - MOMA: To visit another one of the country’s largest art institutions, explore the 900 exhibitions at the Museum of Modern Art (MOMA).
 This museum is located in Long Island City, with one of the city’s best collections of contemporary art.
 The large white walls of the museum allow the art to speak for itself, and these pieces are simply breathtaking.

 - American Museum of Natural History: Millions of visitors every year come to NYC just to see the American Museum of Natural History.
 Nestled into the Upper West Side, you can peruse renowned exhibits about the natural world, human cultures, and a ton of hands-on exhibits.
 When you purchase your ticket, add features such as the planetarium or film features to get the full experience.
+You can also consider booking a guided tour.

 *There are several free museums in NYC, so check before your visit to plan around these days.